Assault Personal Injury Settlement Against A Bank

 The bank did not post a permanent security guard at a location from which the guard could observe the ATM or the bank’s front door.
 Additionally, the security guards that worked at the branch location were not provided with any weapons or a cell phone.
 In the event of an attack they were supposed to walk away from the attack and lock the bank doors, and call the police on the bank’s landline.

-The bank knew that these ATMs posed a substantial risk to the public because there were several prior violent acts that had occurred at that branch location.
-Even the security guards on duty at the time of those violent acts had complained about the dangerousness of the location to the bank.
-Under California law, businesses have a duty to customers to take reasonable precautions to protect them from potential criminal conduct.
+Under California law, businesses have a duty to take reasonable precautions to protect customers from potential criminal conduct.
 They are required to exercise reasonable care for customer safety and are liable for injuries resulting from failure to do so.
 With the backing of PARRIS lawyers, our client was able to recover $5.5 million for her injuries.

 Read more about premises liability.